csharpfritz/Fritz.LiveStream/csharpWorkshop/README.md

 This workshop is tentatively scheduled for 8 hours starting on May 18, 2018 at 10am ET / 7am PT / 14:00 UTC / 8pm IST.

-We will build the <PROJECT NAME TO COME> Console Application as part of this effort.
-The source code is available here on GitHub at:  <URL TO COME>

 ## Questions about the Workshop

 *  __Is there a cost to attend the workshop?__